 - The guidelines make clear that properly-dosed prescription opioids are still appropriate in some cases.
 These include cancer treatment, palliative care, and end-of-life care.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.

 After making a diagnosis, physical therapists create treatment plans to help people:

 - Prevent future injury and chronic disease.

 Physical therapists empower people to be active participants in their own treatment.
 They team with other health providers to ensure that patients receive the care they need.

 If you're experiencing chronic pain, talk to your health care provider about your goals and the options for your care.

-This downloadable pain profile self-assessment can help you have a conversation with your physician or physical therapist to determine the best treatment plan for you.
+Download this pain profile self-assessment and use it to talk with your doctor or physical therapist.
+They can help you determine the best treatment plan for you.

-Learn more about how physical therapists can help safely manage pain.
+Learn more about how physical therapists can help you manage your pain safely.